aeccitm/AnImage.io/README.md

 <div align="center"><img src="User'guide_images/Fig11.PNG"></div>
 <p align="center">Fig 11.
 Reconstruction of the figure in CST Studio based on the chosen parameters.</p>

-**Step 6:** Once the image is complete, the pixels will be automatically joined to reconstruct the figure.
-The following components are identifiable in Figure 12.
+**Step 6:** When the image is finished, the pixels are connected to recreate the figure.
+Figure 12 identifies the following components

 - **a.
-Substrate.** The system is constructed with a FR-4 substrate by default; however, this can be changed in CST STUDIO.
-The white color indicates the presence of the substrate, and its thickness is 1.6 mm by default also.
+Substrate.** The white color indicates the presence of the substrate, and its thickness and dielectric permittivity will be the specified in step 2.
+Here, it is important to remember that the user can modify the dielectric constant and the thickness of the substrate in CST STUDIO also.
 - **b.
 Radiant patch (Copper).** The yellow color indicates the presence of the cooper layer.
-The thickness is 35 µm by default.
+The thickness will be the specified in step 2.
 - **c.
 Aggregated Coaxial feed.** (optional).
 - **d.
 Ground (Copper).** The yellow color indicates the presence of the cooper layer.
-The thickness is 35 µm by default.
+The thickness will be the specified in step 2.

 <div align="center"><img src="User'guide_images/Fig12.PNG"></div>
 <p align="center">Fig 12.
 Antenna built in CST.
 The different components of the designed antenna are shown here. </p>